das-developers/das2dlm/doc/build_mac.md

-# Building das2dlm on Linux
+# Building das2dlm on Mac OS X

-Building das2dlm is relativly easy on Linux, but a prebuild release may save you time if your focus is on writting IDL code that uses das2dlm instead of working on the module itself.
-Using the pre-built DLM will be coverd in the main README.md.
+Building das2dlm is easy enough on MacOS, but a prebuild release may save you time if your focus is on writting IDL code uses das2dlm instead of working on the module itself.
+Using the pre-built DLM is covered in the README.md file.
+The binary module should be very easy to deploy, just copy it's top level directory and contents to the module path inside your IDL distribution.
+If you still want to compile the software on MacOS anyway, even if just for fun, read on.

-Linux development has been tested on CentOS 7 and KDE Neon.
-Building on other systems should work fine but the makefile will need to be edited.
-Instructions for building on Windows are in the build_windows.md file and instructions for building on MacOS X are in the build_mac.md file.
+Mac development has been tested on 10.13 High Serria.
+Building on other MacOS versions should work fine but the makefile may need to be edited.
+Instructions for building on Windows are in the build_windows.md file and instructions for building on Linux are in the build_linux.md file.

 ## First build das2C